umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 {% hint style="warning" %}

-This article is only relevant if you are working on a Umbraco Cloud project running Umbraco 7 or 8.
+This article is only relevant if you are working on a Umbraco Cloud project running **Umbraco 7** or **Umbraco 8**.

-if you are on a later version, follow the [working Locally article](/umbraco-cloud/set-up/working-locally.md)
+if you are on a later version, follow the [working Locally article.](/umbraco-cloud/set-up/working-locally.md)

 {% endhint %}